MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 - Log in to your Azure SQL DB
 - Open a new query window
-- Create a new user by running the command ‘CREATE USER [app name] FROM EXTERNAL PROVIDER’
+- Create a new user by running the command 'CREATE USER [app name] FROM EXTERNAL PROVIDER'
 - Add user to role by running command 'exec sp_addrolemember 'db_datareader', [app name]' Or
    'ALTER ROLE db_datareader ADD MEMBER [app name]'